Nelson Orji

-Orji Nelson Chukwuma (born 5 April 2002) is a Nigerian footballer who plays as an defender for USL Championship side Atlanta United 2.
+Orji Nelson Chukwuma (born 5 April 2002) is a Nigerian footballer who plays as a defender.

 Club career

 Orji joined the FC Porto under-19 team after playing for the Super Star Football Academy in Nigeria.
 In early 2021, Orji was sent on loan to Hungarian Nemzeti Bajnokság I side Zalaegerszegi.
 His only appearance for the side was in the Magyar Kupa.

 On 2 March 2022, Orji signed with USL Championship club Atlanta United 2.
 He debuted for Atlanta on 9 April 2022, appearing as a 64th–minute substitute during a 4–0 loss to Detroit City FC.